ravindra-singh0507/search-engine/README.md

 # Search Engine — Built from Scratch

 A fully functional search engine built from scratch in Python.
-No Elasticsearch, no Solr, no Whoosh — every component is implemented manually to teach search engine internals.
+No Elasticsearch, no Solr, no Whoosh

 ## What This Project Covers